sungnga/instagram-clone-app/README.md

 - When clicking on the More button for a given post, we see an options dialog of what we can do with the post
 - The OptionsDialog is a shared component
 - In src/components/feed/FeedPost.js file and in FeedPost component:
+  - Import the OptionsDialog component
   - Create a piece of state called showOptionsDialog to toggle between showing and hiding the options dialog box.
 Initialize to false
   - In the `<MoreIcon />` component, add an onClick event handler and execute a callback to set the showOptionsDialog state to true
-  - At the bottom of return section, write a condition if showOptionsDialog state is true, import and render the `<OptionsDialog />` component
+  - At the bottom of return section, write a conditional that only if showOptionsDialog state is true, then render the `<OptionsDialog />` component
   - In the OptionsDialog component, pass down the onClose as props.
 And the value for this props is a callback function that calls the setOptionsDialog() method to set the showOptionsDialog state to false
 - In src/components/shared/OptionsDialog.js file:
   - Accept the onClose props from the FeedPost parent component